BrauCamaH/astro-portfolio/src/pages/projects/note-cost-link.md

 layout: "@layouts/ProjectLayout.astro"
 icons: [simple-icons:react, simple-icons:capacitor, simple-icons:firebase]
 ---
 NoteCostLink is a simple and easy-to-use app that helps you track and manage your expenses.
-With Cost Wallet, you can easily add and categorize your expenses, and see where your money is going.
+With NoteCostLink, you can easily add and categorize your expenses, and see where your money is going.
 The app also has a account feature that lets you set an account as needed, and track your progress against it.

 ## Feautures
 * Add and categorize expenses